United Hungarian Societies

 Events by member organizations

-The next meeting for the HuIBG will be on Tuesday, February 17 at 6:00 P.M. in the lower level of St. Emeric Church.
+The next meeting of the HuIBG will be held on Tuesday, April 21 at 6:00 P.M. in the lower level of St. Emeric Church.
 All are welcome to attend.
 Please direct any […]

 Cleveland,OH44113United States